History

 • 2014: focus women economic empowerment and Climate Change Adaptation

-• 2023: New Strategic Plan: Climate change Justice, Gender Equality, Food, Water and Nutrition, Health, Crisis Response and preparedness and Women economic justice.
+• 2023: New Strategic Plan: Resilient Futures, Empowering Women and Girls, Food, Water and Nutrition, Health, Crisis Response and preparedness and Women economic growth.

 Partners: Government, NGOs and private sector, Community Based Organizations

-Program focus areas: Climate justice, agriculture, education, women economic independence and financial inclusion, gender, youth
+Program focus areas: Resilient Futures, agriculture, education, women economic independence and financial inclusion, youth, women and girls

 To learn more, visit www.care.org.